 Twitch, which is owned by Amazon, has arguably become the dominate live-game streaming platform.
 It last reported 100 million active users.
 Users can stream gameplay from iOS, Android, Xbox One, Xbox 360, PlayStation 4, Chromecast, Fire TV and Nvidia Shield devices.
 The best part?
 It’s free to participate on either side of the stream.

 So how do you stream Android, iPad and iPhone games to Twitch?
 What software do you need?
-And how can our Reflector software help?
-It's easy after
+And how can Reflector help?
+It's easy after a brief setup.

 Create a Twitch Account